Government#

 Individual income taxes#

-Income taxes are modeled through the total tax liability function \(T_{s,t}\), which can be decomposed into the effective tax rate times total income (55).
-In this chapter, we detail the household tax component of government activity \(T_{s,t}\) in OG-Core, along with our method of incorporating detailed microsimulation data into a dynamic general equilibrium model.
+Income taxes are modeled through the net tax liability function for each household \(tax_{j,s,t}\), which can be decomposed into the effective tax rates times total income and wealth, respectively, (57).
+In this chapter, we detail the household tax component of government activity \(tax_{j,s,t}\) in OG-Core, along with our method of incorporating detailed microsimulation data into a dynamic general equilibrium model.

 Incorporating realistic tax and incentive detail into a general equilibrium model is notoriously difficult for two reasons.
 First, it is impossible in a dynamic general equilibrium model to capture all of the dimensions of heterogeneity on which the real-world tax rate depends.
 For example, a household’s tax liability in reality depends on filing status, number of dependents, many types of income, and some characteristics correlated with age.
 A good heterogeneous agent DGE model tries to capture the most important dimensions of heterogeneity, and necessarily neglects the other dimensions.